-Dispose the ash in a metal container with a tight fitting lid.
+Dispose the ash in a metal container with a tight fitting lid and move container outside immediately.
+Other waste shall not be placed in this container.

-The closed container of ashes should be placed on a noncombustible floor or on the ground, well away from all combustible materials, pending final disposal.
+The closed container of ashes, now placed outside should be placed on a noncombustible floor or on the ground, well away from all combustible materials, pending final disposal.
 If the ashes are disposed of by burial in soil or otherwise locally disperded, they should be retained in the closed container until all cinders have thoroughly cooled.